 Enter the installation details:

-Field Description Target Hosts Host names or IP addresses of the machines where the agent will be installed.
-SSH Port Secure Shell (SSH) port addresses of the machines where the agent will be installed.
-Username SSH username used on the machines where the agent will be installed.
-Use Public Key Authentication Select this option if you want to authenticate using public key authentication instead of a password.
-SSH Password SSH password associated with the username used on the machines where the agent will be installed.
+Field Description Target Hosts Host names or IP addresses of the machines on which to install the agent.
+SSH Port Secure Shell (SSH) port addresses of the machines on which to install the agent.
+Username SSH username used on the machines on which to install the agent.
+Use Public Key Authentication Select this option to use public key authentication instead of a password.
+SSH Password SSH password associated with the username for the agent machines.
 Agent Name Name of the agent.
-Agent Dir Directory where agent should be installed.
-Java Home Path Path to Java on the machine where the agent will be installed.
+Agent Dir Directory where to install the agent.
+Java Home Path Path to Java on the agent machine.
 Temp Dir Path Path to the directory used to perform the installation on the target machine.
-Server Host Host name or IP address of the Deployment Automation server or agent relay to which the agent will connect.
-Server Port Deployment Automation server port (7918) or agent relay (7916) to which the agent will connect.
+Server Host Host name or IP address of the Deployment Automation server or agent relay to connect the agent to.
+Server Port Deployment Automation server port (7918) or agent relay (7916) to connect the agent to.
 Mutual Auth Select this option if you want the agent to enforce certificate validation for mutual authentication.
 Proxy Host Host name or IP address of the agent relay, if used.
 Proxy Port HTTP port of the agent relay (20080), if used.

 Remotely installed agents start running automatically.
 If a remotely installed agent stops, you need to restart it on the host machine.

-For other methods of installing agents, see Agent installation.
+For other methods of installing agents, see Install agents.

-To dynamically register agents, you need to specify internal agent names, which are resolved automatically on remote machines.
+To dynamically register agents, specify internal agent names, which are resolved automatically on remote machines.
 Property values are taken from these locations: